yasevich/endless-recycler-view/README.md

 ### Also

-When page is loaded you may want to stop showing progress view:
+When a page is loaded you may want to stop showing progress view:

 ```java
 list.setRefreshing(false);
 ```

-See sample and documentation for more details.
+See sample and JavaDoc for more details.